Koubek/nav-docker-examples/basic-userpwd/README.md

 - Output of the container.

-    - Of course, you can run any container in a detached mode but still you can use `docker logs [container_name]`.
+    - Of course, you can run any container in the detached mode but still you can use `docker logs [container_name]`.
 This command will output the log so you can see the same data you can see in the *interactive* mode.

 - You can run `docker inspect [container_name]` which displays a *JSON* string with lot of metadata describing the container.
 All input parameters are included!!!